Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

     set to a scale from 0 - 20000, or for fillOpacity options it is set on a scale from 0 - 1.

+  * labels - set to "hover" to enable hover-hints for records on the map, including the taxon name, date and recorder.
+Set to "permanent" to show them all the time.
   * sourceUrl - the URL of the WMS service if using type WMS.
   * wmsOptions - any additional options to pass to the WMS web service.